 Library patrons are always asking me, “what have you read (sometimes seen) lately that you loved?”
 This is what I loved this week.

-Why: This is the perfect book for those wanting something a little different than the mainstream that’s captivating and slightly unnerving with a lot of heart.
-Set in the modern day, a couple who are also a couple of explorers journey to Ararat, which is also the mountain in Turkey where Noah’s Ark supposedly landed after the flood in the Bible.
+Why: This is the perfect book for those wanting something a little different than the mainstream mystery that’s captivating and slightly unnerving with a lot of heart.
+Set in modern day, a explorer-couple journeys to Ararat, which is also the mountain in Turkey where Noah’s Ark supposedly landed after the flood in the Bible.
 The novel explores the idea of what if Noah’s Ark were real, and a group of disparate entities: religious, academic, military, and anthropological were brought together to research what was inside.
-Author Christopher Golden (Snowblind, Tin Men) weaves a tale that teases out the lives of each individual character, using their beliefs and reflections on past experiences to determine their actions as they together face what may or may not be dead, trapped long ago in a tightly sealed coffin at the time of the flood.
+Author Christopher Golden (Snowblind, Tin Men) weaves a tale that teases out the lives of each individual character, using their beliefs and reflections on past experiences to determine their actions as they face what may or may not be dead, trapped long ago in a tightly sealed coffin at the time of the flood.
 The novel ends with the true icing on the ark, a completely original and wonderfully mind-blowing ending.
 The audio version was wonderful, read by Robert Fass, whose subtle accents and articulation suck you headfirst into the heart of the snowy, dark mountain.

 Readalikes: The Exorcist by William Peter Blatty (F)

 In the Kingdom of Ice: the Grand and Terrible Polar Voyage of the U.S.S.
 Jeanette by Hampton Sides (NF)

 The Lost City of Z by David Grann (NF)